Parmigianino: Bologna and return to Parma

 In 1531, Parmigianino received a commission for two altarpieces, depicting Saint Joseph and Saint John the Baptist, from the unfinished church of Santa Maria della Steccata.
-The brotherhood overseeing the church advanced him salary and promised him the supplies and materials; however, by 1535, the project was unfinished.
+The brotherhood overseeing the church advanced him a salary and promised him the supplies and materials; however, by 1535, the project was unfinished.
 In December, he nominated Don Nicola Cassola, a Parman cleric at the Roman Curia, to act as his legal representative.
 Parmigianino authorized him to collect the 50 gold scudi from Bonifazio Gozzadini for the Madonna with St. John the Baptist and St. Zacharias.

 In 1534, it was decided that the Madonna dal collo lungo (the Madonna with the Long Neck) would hang in the chapel of the family of Elena Baiardi.

 Parmigianino had probably expected to succeed Correggio in the favour of the church.
 However, in April 1538, the administrative offices commissioned initially Giorgio Gandini del Grano, then Girolamo Bedoli, to decorate the apse and choir of the Parma Cathedral.

 It is believed that at this time, he became a devotee of alchemy.
 Vasari hypothesizes that this was due to his fascination with magic.
 Scholars now agree that Parmigianino's scientific interests may have been due to his obsession with trying to find a new medium for his etchings.
 As a result of his alchemical researches, he completed little work in the church.
 He was imprisoned for two months for breach of contract after the Confraternita decided unanimously to ban him from continuing in their church.
 He was replaced between 1539 and 1540 by Giulio Romano, who also promptly withdrew from the contract.

 Parmigianino died of a fever in Casalmaggiore on 24 August 1540 at the age of 37 years.
 He was buried in the church of the Servite Friars, "naked with a cross made of cypress wood on his chest".